Challenge Trophy Camporee location? The 15th CTC will be held at Camp Babcock Hovey, 7294 County Road 132, Ovid, NY.

 What is the program?

-The program of the CTC consists of Team Building Events, Educational Events, Fun events, Crafts, Displays, Campfire, Scout's Own, Demolition Drag Derby (3D), Subcamp Chariot Race, Camp Site Inspection, etc. In 2012 we offered 460 events on the Event Cards.
+The program of the CTC consists of Team Building Events, Educational Events, Fun events, Crafts, Displays, Campfire, Scout's Own, Demolition Drag Derby (3D), Subcamp Chariot Race, Camp Site Inspection, etc. In 2013 we offered over 500 events on the Event Cards.

 The Challenge Trophy Camporee (CTC) was started in 1999 with 2 Youth run Subcamps.
 The attending units competed for plaques and several had their Unit's number engraved on a brass plate which is attached to the original Challenge Trophy.
 The CTC quickly grew so big that the "Trophy" had to be retired.
-At the 14th CTC we plan to run 12 Youth Run Subcamps and we offer ~175 plaques to be awarded to attending units for scouting excellence.
-We also provide Program Patches - Teamwork, Outdoor & Nature Skills, Craft Patches, Educational Event patches, Chariot Race participant, Event Volunteer, Demolition Drag Derby, etc.
+We currently run 12 Youth Run Subcamps and we offer ~175 plaques to be awarded to attending units for scouting excellence.
+We also provide Program Patches - Teamwork, Outdoor & Nature Skills, Craft Patches, Educational Event patches, Chariot Race participant, Event Volunteer, Demolition Drag Derby, Sport Events, etc.

 More history - Check out the website pages for the the past and future CTCs by clicking on the selections below.
 There is plenty of pictures to provide you with some idea of what we are all about.